immerjs/immer/readme.md

 During the run of a producer, Immer can record all the patches that would replay the changes made by the reducer.
 This is a very powerful tool if you want to fork your state temporarily, and replay the changes to the original.

+Patches are useful in few scenarios:
+  * To exchange incremental updates with other parties, for example over websockets
+  * For debugging / traces, to see precisely how state is changed over time
+  * As basis for undo/redo or as approach to replay changes on a slightly different state tree

 To help with replaying patches, `applyPatches` comes in handy.
 Here is an example how patches could be used to record the incremental updates and (inverse) apply them: